Framization and Deframization: Background

 \section{Background}

-In this section we introduce some notations used along the paper and we recall the main objects playing a role in the paper: braid and symmetric groups, rook monoid, set partition monoid, Brauer and Jones monoids, with their presentation by generators and relations.
+In this section we introduce some notations used along the paper and we recall the main objects we will deal with in our work: braid and symmetric groups, rook monoid, set partition monoid, Brauer and Jones monoids, with their presentations by generators and relations.
 We refer to these monoids as knot monoids since they play a role in the construction of knot invariants.
 They are related, respectively, to the following knot algebras: Hecke algebra, rook algebra, Temperley-Lieb algebra, BMW algebra and bt-algebra.